ChrisMzz/complex-analysis/README.md

 The `show_with_julia()` method displays side-by-side renders of the function (left) and its rendered julia set (right).
 It takes multiple optional arguments :
-- save, which defaults to `False`, but can be a string to specify the filename.
+- `save`, which defaults to `False`, but can be a string to specify the filename.
-- coloring : the function used to color the render.
+- `coloring` : the function used to color the render.
 Defaults to `hls_dc` Hue-Light-Saturation Domain Coloring.
 Use `modulus_limited_cmap_dc` to color the render using the custom `cmap`.

 ---